OfficeDev/Office-Add-in-samples/Samples/blazor-add-in/excel-blazor-add-in/README.md

 - Initialize the Office JavaScript API library in Blazor context.
 - Interact with Excel to manipulate worksheets.
 - Interact with workbook content through Office JavaScript APIs.
+- Interact with methods defined on the Blazor Pages.
+- Interop between OfficeJS - JavaScript - C# and back to JavaScript.

 ## Applies to